openstack-archive/turbo-hipster/doc/source/running.rst

 ==========================

 When turbo-hipster completes a test, it sends the result of the test back to Gearman.
-These results contain a link to a compiled logfile for the test.
+These results contain a link to a compiled log file for the test.

 If the test fails, or takes too long to complete, turbo-hipster will add a review to your patchset that looks like this: